TVLuke/location-history/README.md

 - `calculate_speed_and_filter.py` takes the created CSV files and calculates the speed between two points.
 It then creates four GeoJSON files: one is a line between all the points of a day in the folder `/all`, one only contains lines if the speed between those points is above 10 km/h (`/fast`), the next one only contains lines between points below 10 km/h (`/slow`), and last but not least, `/points` contains points every 500 meters along the lines with a speed below 10 km/h.

 - `cumulative_points.py` takes the points from `/points` and creates a cumulative points file in `/cumulative` with a naming scheme like this: `20200319_points.geojson`.
 These include all points up to that date.
 Even if no location file exists for a day, a cumulative one is still present.
-From now on, every date from the start date is covered.
+From now on, every date from the start date is covered. **You need to set the start date in the header of this file!**

 - `combine_points_yearly.py` takes the points from `/points` (which only include points for distances traveled at less than 10 km/h) and creates a file for each year.